Andrew197/consolecombat/README.md

 Enter the prompted numbers to navigate the menus and attack your enemies.

-<br><br><b>Known Bug:</b> If you use any save slot besides slot 1 for your character, the leveling up / experience system will not work properly.
-I will fix this as soon as I get time.
+<br><br><b>Disclaimer:</b> This code is getting old, and hasn't been updated in quite some time.
+One known bug is that if you use any save slot besides slot 1 for your character, the leveling up / experience system will not work properly.
+I will fix this as soon as I get time and revist this project a bit.